Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Action of on Action of K* on K<z1,z2>

-Despite the lack of an attack strategy on Conjecture \ref{bbfreeconj}, something can be done right away.
-Namely, we can prove Conjecture \ref{bbfreeconj} for the exceptional case $n=2$ as a corollary to the original Bia\l{}ynicki-Birula theorem \cite{BB2}.
-The case $n=2$ is exceptional thanks to the isomorphism between the automorphism groups of $\mathbb{K}[x_1,x_2]$ and $\mathbb{K}\langle z_1,z_2\rangle$ -- a result due to Makar-Limanov \cite{ML2} (see also \cite{Czer}).
-Precisely, we have the following.
+Despite the lack of a strategy to attack Conjecture \ref{bbfreeconj} in its entirety, a minor comment can be made right away.
+Namely, we can state the result of Conjecture \ref{bbfreeconj} for the exceptional case $n=2$ as a consequence of the \emph{tameness} of polynomial algebra and free algebra automorphisms in two variables -- a result due to Jung -- Van der Kulk \cite{Jung, VdK} and Makar-Limanov \cite{ML2} (see also \cite{Czer}).
+The situation is as follows.